Wednesday, September 4, 2013

 In Council, a Crown Manager (CERA lackey) sorted out Marryatt's consents processing debacle, on exorbitant salary of course, paid by taxpayers.
-Council was useless at stopping NZ govt's pillaging & raping of Christchurch's residential red zone land & CBD Frame land.
+Council was useless at stopping NZ National govt's pillaging of Christchurch's residential red zone land & CBD Frame land.

 I entered the Cardboard Cathedral for the first time.
-Many curious people gawped inside.
-Two black-suited old men, each wearing a red sash across their shoulders kept an eye on things, while the rest of us wandered the Cardboard Cathedral.
+Two black-suited old men, each wearing a red sash across their shoulders kept watch, while gawpers wandered the Cardboard Cathedral.
 The concrete floor was bare.
-E & W side walls started up as gutted shipping containers, painted white & arranged lengthwise as E & W wall bases.
-They formed offices, storeroom, a chapel with vertical cardboard rolls as a labial entrance & a kitchen.
+E & W side walls started up as gutted, shipping containers, painted white & arranged lengthwise as E & W wall bases.
+They formed offices, storeroom, chapel & kitchen, with vertical cardboard rolls as entrance.

 05.09.13.
-Hereford St car park view of abandoned IRD bldg left, Anglican Cardboard Cathedral right
+Hereford St car park view, abandoned IRD bldg left, Anglican Cardboard Cathedral right

 05.09.13.
-Hereford St view of Anglican Cardboard Cathedral left, Les Mills Gym middle, Calendar Girls right
+Hereford St view, Anglican Cardboard Cathedral left, Les Mills Gym middle, Calendar Girls right

-Above the containers, brown cardboard cylinders, covering a steel frame, formed many brown arches, like a weathered whale thorax, forming the A frame roof, covered in firm, transparent, plastic panels.
-From outside, the roof tilted gently upwards, southwards.
+Above the containers, brown cardboard cylinders, covering a steel frame, formed many brown arches & an A frame roof, covered in firm, transparent, plastic panels.
+From outside, the roof tilted gently upwards S.

-Inside again, unvarnished plywood chairs in the nave formed pews.
-Cheap, white, folding, metal chairs formed extra back pews.
-Southwards black wooden boxes formed a stage for the altar.
+Inside, unvarnished plywood chairs in the nave formed pews.
+White, folding, metal chairs formed extra back pews.
+S black wooden boxes formed a stage for the altar.
 A moveable organ stood on top.
-A long, brown, tubular cross hung on the white S wall, drawing one's vision roofwards to the A frame, tent shaped roof.
+A long, brown, tubular cross hung on the white S wall, below the A frame, tent shaped roof.
 A smaller bronze cross stood on the altar.
 A carved wooden lectern stood in front of the stage.

-On entering the Cardboard Cathedral, the tubular cross on the S wall drew my vision upwards to the roof arches.
-Turning around, looking at the N wall, above the glass doors of the foyer, coloured glass, triangular window panes, arranged in opposing rows, formed a huge overall triangle, which soared to the A frame roof.
+On entering the Cardboard Cathedral, the tubular cross on the S wall drew my vision up to the roof arches.
+Turning around, looking at the N wall, above the glass doors of the foyer, coloured glass, triangular window panes, arranged in opposing rows, formed a bigger triangle, soaring to the A frame roof.
 The transparent roof allowed natural light into the cathedral.
 At night the transparent roof allowed artificial light in the cathedral to shine outside, causing the roof to glow.